Smart Facades: Buildings that Adapt to the Climate Through their Skin

 Self-cleaning glass

 Self-cleaning glass is a reality as well.
-A transparent coating of hydrophobic and photocatalytic mineral materials is applied during the manufacturing process, enabling the glass to use the power of UV radiation, contained in sunlight, and the rain to efficiently control the dirt that accumulates on the outside of the windows.
+A transparent coating of hydrophilic and photocatalytic mineral materials is applied during the manufacturing process, enabling the glass to use the power of UV radiation, contained in sunlight, and the rain to efficiently control the dirt that accumulates on the outside of the windows.
 Exposure to UV radiation triggers the decomposition of organic dirt and makes the glass surface hydrophilic.
 The rain (or water) forms a layer across the glass and rinses off organic dirt and mineral materials.
+For the façade, the main benefit is maintenance, as the idea is to halve the need for cleaning, reducing the cost of scaffolding, cranes, or all the dangerous operation that involves cleaning façades of tall buildings.

 It is important to note that, despite the technological advances concerning facades, many gains in terms of sustainability can be made through conscious design and by choosing materials that are suited to the climate and the environment.
 The combination of both traditional and intelligent systems and materials can enhance the comfort and efficiency of a building.